JakeOtto/python_practice/chapter3/06_advanced_dictionaries.md

 ## Learning Objectives

-In this section, you will learn about:
+In this section, you will learn to:

-- Dictionary methods which take comprehensions
+* Manipulate dictionaries using functions and comprehensions

 ## More Comprehension